alebrave/web-sprint-challenge-advanced-css-and-intro-js/README.md

 make sure to write things underthe hood that won't show on the site but are for the means of accessibility

-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? there are 3 variables and the most useful ones are let and const because var can break code, also vaariables are fundamental building blocks of JS they are a way to store value that you can reference back and retrieve later on your program

-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? functions are a way to protect a block of code until they are invoked

-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? this.key

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.